MattiaDif/IIR-Hilbert-Transformer/README.md

 This repo is exclusively based on the work of Harris and colleagues: ([paper](http://www.aes.org/e-lib/browse.cfm?elib=15680)).

-The class generated coefficients with or without frequency warping (sometimes required to improve filter behavior near DC).
+The class generated coefficients with or without frequency warping (sometimes required to improve filter behavior close to DC).

 ## Required Software